What are relative income effects?

 There is a perception that relative income effects are petty, ignoble, or mere envy.
 Some economists have even argued it is ill-advised to consider them in the context of economic policy-making for that reason.
 I wanted to take on that argument here by imagining many different ways your relative income might plausibly affect your happiness.
 As we will see, the vast majority are not envious or ignoble, at least at first glance.

 A) Alexandria is less happy due to relative income effects.
-Because she is poorer than most of her neighbours, the thinning of the bottom section of the market for many commodities has reduced the variety of goods available for her to purchase.
+Because she is poorer than most of her neighbors, the thinning of the bottom section of the market for many commodities has reduced the variety of goods available for her to purchase.
 A greater portion of products sold in her area (or perhaps even her country) is aimed at the top of the market.
 For example, she can’t find many restaurants or clothes shops in her area that cater to her price bracket.
 She is particularly worried about gentrification.
 If her neighborhood becomes further gentrified, she may be pushed out of her home of many years, unable to afford the rent.

 B) Jason is unhappy because his low relative income means that he is regularly disrespected for the “shabby” standards of his clothes, house, absence of bed-frame, etc.